SamueleD98/oal/README.md

 # OAL - Obstacle Avoidance Library

-The library allows computing waypoints to reach a goal, avoiding moving obstacles.
+The library computes a colregs-compliant trajectory to a goal, avoiding static and moving obstacles.

+## News

+- Every reachable node is expanded with a set of (given) different velocities: the result is a trajectory with mixed velocities (sometimes slower gets to the goal sooner)
+- ..

-## Main files
+## Main files (not up to date)

 - DataStructs, groups the definition of the used structures:
     - VehicleInfo, keeps info such as the position and speed of the vehicle.
 The struct is meant to be upgradable